The views expressed by the host on this show, now documented to be almost always right, 98.8% of the time, it is Friday on the EIB Network.

 We're being told that this election really ought not even happen, that she's already got it in the bag.

-In fact, some people have suggested in a mocking way, of course, that the Democrats ought to just suspend their presidential campaign and save all this money and give it to Mrs. Clinton for her health care plan and so forth, uh, without having to raise taxes so much, blah, blah, blah.
+In fact, some people have suggested, in a mocking way, of course, that the Democrats ought to just suspend their presidential campaign and save all this money and give it to Mrs. Clinton for her health care plan and so forth without having to raise taxes so much, blah, blah, because they've just made it the conventional wisdom of Faita Compli that she's the nominee.

-Yet there is this huge draft gore movement.
+Yet, there is this huge draft Gore movement.

-Yesterday in the New York Times, there was a front page or a full page ad that was run on behalf of the draft gore movement.
+Yesterday in the New York Times, there was a front page, or a full page ad that was run on behalf of the draft Gore movement.

 They've got websites and so forth.

-And now the drive-by's this morning after it was announced that Gore won the peace prize, are going absolutely bonkers over the excitement.
+And now the drive-bys this morning after it was announced that Gore won the peace prize are going absolutely bonkers over the excitement.

-Now, I think, as far as the drive-by's are concerned, one of the things that excites them is the Democrat campaign is boring.
+Now, I think, as far as the drive-bys are concerned, one of the things that excites them is the Democrat campaign is boring.

-Because outside of Hillary, nobody's saying anything.
+There's no excitement in it because outside of Hillary, nobody's saying anything.

 Barack's fallen apart.